The Luddenden Conservation Society was established to:

 The Society was founded in 1975, and is a registered charity (No. 504387).

-Officers of the Society (from October 2017) are:
+Current Officers of the Society are:

-Vice-chair: Nigel Perterson-White
+Chair: Nigel Perterson-White

 Treasurer: Tony Hillyard